Kingdom of Italy (Holy Roman Empire): Staufer

 The scene was similar to that which had occurred between Pope Gregory VII and Henry IV, Holy Roman Emperor at Canossa a century earlier.
-The conflict was the same as that resolved in the Concordat of Worms: Did the Holy Roman Emperor have the power to name the pope and bishops?
+The conflict was the same as that resolved in the Concordat of Worms.
+Did the Holy Roman Emperor have the power to name the pope and bishops?
 The Investiture controversy from previous centuries had been brought to a tendentious peace with the Concordat of Worms and affirmed in the First Council of the Lateran.
 Now it had recurred, in a slightly different form.
 Frederick had to humble himself before Pope Alexander III at Venice.
 The emperor acknowledged the pope's sovereignty over the Papal States, and in return Alexander acknowledged the emperor's overlordship of the Imperial Church.
 Also in the Treaty of Venice, a truce was made with the Lombard cities, which took effect in August 1178.
-The grounds for a permanent peace were not established until 1183, however, in the Peace of Constance, when Frederick conceded their right to freely elect town magistrates.
+The grounds for a permanent peace were not established until 1183 in the Peace of Constance, when Frederick conceded their right freely to elect town magistrates.
 By this move, Frederick recovered his nominal domination over Italy, which became his chief means of applying pressure on the papacy.

-Frederick's son Henry VI actually managed to extend Hohenstaufen authority in Italy by his conquest of the Norman Kingdom of Sicily, which comprised Sicily and all of Southern Italy.
+Frederick's son Henry VI managed to extend Hohenstaufen authority in Italy by his conquest of the Norman Kingdom of Sicily, which comprised Sicily and all of Southern Italy.
 Henry's son, Frederick II, Holy Roman Emperor – one of the greatest monarchs of the Middle Ages and the first emperor since the 10th century to actually base himself in Italy – attempted to return to his father's task of restoring imperial authority in the northern Italian Kingdom.
-This incurred fierce opposition not only from a reformed Lombard League, but also from the Popes, who had become increasingly jealous of their temporal realm in central Italy (theoretically a part of the Empire), and concerned about the hegemonic ambitions of the Hohenstaufen emperors.
+This incurred fierce opposition from a reformed Lombard League and from the Popes, who had become increasingly jealous of their temporal realm in central Italy (theoretically a part of the Empire), and concerned about the hegemonic ambitions of the Hohenstaufen emperors.